dcmi/dctap/tests/readme.md

 ## Bad (?)
 * No propertyID
-* propertyID rows before first shapeID row
+* propertyID rows before first shapeID row [propsBeforeShape.csv](propsBeforeShape.csv]
-* shapeID appears more than once, but without intervening shapes
+* shapeID appears more than once, but without intervening shapes [twoSameShape.csv](twoSameShape.csv)
-* shapeID appears more than once, but with intervening shapes
+* shapeID appears more than once, but with intervening shapes [mixOfEmptyCells.csv](mixOfEmptyCells.csv)